JeremyLoh/OverTheWire/README.md

 NOTE 2: Keep in mind that your shell script is removed once executed, so you may want to keep a copy around…

+### Level 24

+A daemon is listening on port `30002` and will give you the password for `bandit25` if given the password for `bandit24` and a secret numeric 4-digit pincode.
+There is no way to retrieve the pincode except by going through all of the 10000 combinations, called brute-forcing.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)